What do you do when someone dies

 - Medical certificate.

 The medical certificate is issued when someone dies and gives details about the cause of death.
+It’s normally completed and sent to the register office by a doctor who cared for the deceased.
 In contrast, the death certificate is what you receive when you register the death, and is a copy of the entry made by the registrar in the death register.
 This certificate is needed to deal with money or property left by the person who has died, including dealing with the will.
 While it’s free to register a death, you will need to pay a charge for extra copies of the death certificate.

 How to arrange a funeral